 Free to members; admission required for not-yet-members

-Members-Only Curator’s Tour will be held on Friday, October 25, at noon.
+A Members-Only Curator’s Tour will be held on Friday, October 25, at noon.

-Join curator Katie Delmez on this one-hour tour to explore the themes of legacy, power, and relationships that connect the works in the exhibition Hearts of Our People: Native Women Artists
+Join curator Katie Delmez on this one-hour tour to explore the themes of legacy, power, and relationships that connect the works in the exhibition Hearts of Our People: Native Women Artists.

 Family Festival Day: Hearts of Our People